-This device is designed to detect rearrangements with breakpoints in the region covered by the red and green clones in this probe set, which includes the BCR and ABL1 regions.
-Breakpoints outside this region, or variant rearrangements wholly contained within this region, may not be detected with this device.
+This device is designed to detect rearrangements with breakpoints in the region bounded by the red, green and aqua clones in this probe set, which includes the MECOM region (green probe), a region telomeric to the MECOM gene (red probe), and a region centromeric to the MECOM gene (aqua probe).
+Breakpoints outside these regions or variant rearrangements wholly contained within this region may not be detected with this device.